diku-dk/futhark-book/language.rst

 optimising compiler more leeway in rearranging the code and performing high-level optimisations.

 Programming in Futhark feels similar to programming in other functional languages.
-If you know Haskell or Standard ML, you will likely be able to read and modify most Futhark code.
-For example, this program computes the dot product :math:`\Sigma_{i} x_{i}\cdot{}y_{i}` of two vectors of
+If you know languages such as Haskell, OCaml, Scala, or Standard ML, you will likely be able to read and modify most Futhark code.
+For example, this program computes the dot product :math:`\Sigma_{i} x_{i}\cdot{}y_{i}` of two vectors of integers:
-integers:

 ::